Sedron Technologies – Varcor

 - Systems that dry separated solids use either a belt or drum to evaporate water from separated solids—energy is supplied either by purchased fuel, electricity and/or waste heat from other processes

 - Compounds are released as the water is driven off (i.e. ammonia, hydrogen sulfide), this often requires additional treatment such as condensation of the water and/or scrubbing of the chemicals

 - Requires purchased energy and costs are a significant concern leading to a trade-off between input costs and gains in liquid concentration and transportation/market of by-products

 - Proven technology for nitrogen recovery, phosphorous recovery, storage reduction, GHG reduction, odor control and pathogen reduction

 Janicki Bioenergy has in the past worked with Gates Foundation on a highly visible wastewater treatment system for Africa, delivering multiple units to Africa in a successful application they entitled the Omni Processor.
-Janicki Bioenergy, renamed Sedron Agriculture's, is now developing a new technology to treat dairy wastewater here in the US.
+Janicki Bioenergy, renamed Sedron Technologies, is now developing a new technology to treat dairy wastewater here in the US.
 If successful, this new and innovative dairy approach would use available electricity from the grid to operate the thermal evaporation system to produce dried manure solids, dischargeable clean water and aqueous ammonia.
-Sedron Agriculture is in the midst of starting their first VARCOR system on a partner dairy to demonstrate and refine the system for the United States dairy industry.
+Sedron Agriculture is in the midst of starting their first Varcor system on a partner dairy to demonstrate and refine the system for the United States dairy industry.

 As the technology is still in development, Newtrient has not yet evaluated the Sedron Agriculture system using Newtrient's 9-point scoring process, but Newtrient will continue to work with Sedron Agriculture and update the catalog as information and data become available.